mrestine/blockworks-challenge/react-nextjs-btc-address-chart/README.md

 Display a legend that labels each line color.

 See "Example Implementation" to get an idea of how the chart should look like.
+An ideal implementation would include all features you can see in the example.

 ### Implementation Notes: